Want to know how to write an article on Google Docs. Google Docs is a writing, drafting, and editing tool that improves your productivity?

 If for some reason you want to access the older version of your document.
 You just have to go to File > Version History > See Version History or use the keyboard shortcut Ctrl+Alt+shift+H

-You can even name the version based upon the events or changes you made and even copy the version.
+You can even name the version based on the events or changes you made and even copy the version.

 Creating and Writing an Article in Google Docs?